Dag Aabye: Early life

 In the 1960s, Aabye was a ski instructor in Britain and worked as a movie stuntman, including working as an extra in the 1964 James Bond film Goldfinger.
-He soon after moved to the Whistler Mountain area of Canada where he became known for his first ski descents of the mountain.
+He soon after moved to the Whistler Mountain area of Canada where he worked as a ski instructor and became known for his first ski descents of the mountain, sometimes 20 to 30 years before anyone else.
+He was also known for stunts, skiing off man-made structures and building a ski jump for backflips, and appearing in a number of ski movies by filmmaker Jim Rice.
+Pelletier and Maruniak assert that "Dag is widely regarded as the founding father of freeskiing."
+He has been described as "the Father of Free Ride" and "The Last Ski Bum".